Item# 348DSF78

 This unit comes with a NEMA 5-15P plug.

-ETL Sanitation
+ETL Listed

 View Compatible parts

-Estella Dough Sheeters
+Estella Reversible Dough Sheeter Cleaning

 Save time and labor in your bakery or pizzeria by adding this Estella 85" reversible floor model dough sheeter to your preparation area.